pavelmc/amake/README.md

 Version 1.2

-* August/2018: Adding auto detection of the Arduino IDE instalation; you need it installed from the repo or downloaded from www.arduino.cc see the "Configuration" section below.
-(Thanks to Kjell Morgenstern for the inintial feature proposition)
+* August/2018: Adding auto detection of the Arduino IDE installation; it works either if you installed from the repo, downloaded from www.arduino.cc and install it manually or install it using [ubuntu-make](https://wiki.ubuntu.com/ubuntu-make) see the "Configuration" section below.
+(Thanks to Kjell Morgenstern for the initial feature proposition)
 * May/2018: Adding an option to list the auto detected ports for a specific board, and allow to upload to more than one board at a time (Thanks to Don Haig)
 * May/2018: The script can now handle devices (boards) with multiple serial identifiers (like clone leonardo boards before being programmed with Arduino) Thanks to Don Haig for pointing the issue and testing the proposed fix.
 * May/2018: Switch to full arduino CLI support, now we can compile/upload via CLI EVERY board you have supported in your Arduino IDE environment; thanks to Don Haig for asking support for a non native arduino board, that request push me to give some love to this project again.